fsquillace/junest-site/documentation.md

 There are two main chroot jail used in JuNest.
-The main one is [proot](https://wiki.archlinux.org/index.php/Proot) which allows unprivileged users to execute programs inside a sandbox and [arch-chroot](https://wiki.archlinux.org/index.php/Chroot) which is an enhanced chroot for privileged users that mounts the primary directories (i.e. /proc, /sys, /dev and /run) before executing any programs inside the sandbox.
+The main one is [proot](https://wiki.archlinux.org/index.php/Proot) which allows unprivileged users to execute programs inside a sandbox and jchroot, a small and portable version of [arch-chroot](https://wiki.archlinux.org/index.php/Chroot) which is an enhanced chroot for privileged users that mounts the primary directories (i.e. /proc, /sys, /dev and /run) before executing any programs inside the sandbox.

 ##Automatic fallback to classic chroot##
+If jchroot fails for some reasons in the host system (i.e. it is not able to mount one of the directories),
-Since the [arch-chroot](https://wiki.archlinux.org/index.php/Chroot) may not work on some distros, JuNest automatically tries to fallback to the classic chroot.
+JuNest automatically tries to fallback to the classic chroot.

+##Automatic fallback for all the dependent host OS executables##
+JuNest attempt first to run the executables in the host OS located in different positions (/usr/bin, /bin, /usr/sbin and /sbin).
+As a fallback it tries to run the same executable if it is available in the JuNest image.

 ##Automatic building of the JuNest images##
 The JuNest images are built every week so that you can always get the most updated package versions.

+##Static QEMU binaries##
+There are static QEMU binaries included in JuNest image that allows to run JuNest in a different architecture from the host system.
+They are located in `/opt/qemu` directory.

 Troubleshooting
 ===============